-The Consultancy Model© is a framework designed for consultants looking to establish or improve a consulting practice.
-The model consists of seven interrelated consulting areas that address strategic and operational aspects of consulting.
+The Consultancy Model© is a framework designed for consultants looking to establish or improve a consulting business.
+The model consists of seven interrelated consulting concepts that address strategic and operational aspects of consulting.
 Its flexible format assists a consultant with the development of their ideas, strategic decision making, and the execution of their decisions.

 KEY AREAS IN MORE DETAIL

 The Core is comprised of Focus: The Foundation and Ideal Client: Who You Serve.
-The two areas address the consultant’s why, what, and who for their business.
+The two concepts address the consultant’s why, what, and who for their business.

 A consultant’s Focus is the foundation or lynchpin for their consulting practice.
 It is the why and what that impact every major decision and action from defining the ideal client, connecting and building relationships, determining the service offering, and delivering the service promised.